Erasmus Mundus Joint Master's Degree Programme in International Humanitarian Action

 Home university (1st semester): Before selecting your choice, please make sure that you have also read list of specific national requirements which have to be met in order to conclude the admission procedure at certain universities.

 Host university (2nd semester): Students have to study at another NOHA university during the second semester.
-Please choose up to 3 possibilities.
+Please put the 8 NOHA universities in order of preference.
 You should consider the specialisation of each university carefully: we will do our best to offer you your first choice, but once a decision is made it may not be possible to change it.
 In the case of the Aix-Marseille Université, you should also make sure that your knowledge of French is good enough (min.
 C1) to study a Master's degree.
+Before selecting your choice, please make sure that you have also read list of specific national requirements which have to be met in order to conclude the admission procedure at certain universities.

 • What are the fields of previous study that are taken into account?